 Advanced Standing Credit

 Students may receive advanced standing by several means.
-This includes but is not limited to credit for Advanced Placement (AP), International Baccalaureate (IB), and dual enrollment courses.
-Credit granted for any of these or by similar means does not automatically exempt a student from the general education requirements of the College.
+This includes but is not limited to credit for Advanced Placement (AP), International Baccalaureate (IB), dual enrollment, CLEP and ACE.
 For more information, see Transfer Credit under the Academic Policies menu.

 Accelerated Management Program (AMP) Admission